Lake Umbagog (Josh Kuckens photo)

 Androscoggin River (Level 4)

-Androscoggin River Leaders: Kat Bower and Roddy Pratt
+Androscoggin River Leaders: Jared Schell and Mia Eisenfeld

-New for 2017, the Androscoggin River (same river that runs through Lewiston) canoe trip will start on the Magalloway River 120 miles upstream of Bates, eventually feeding into Lake Umbagog.
+New to AESOP as of 2017, the Androscoggin River (same beautiful river that runs through Lewiston!) canoe trip will start on the Magalloway River 120 miles upstream of Bates, eventually feeding into Lake Umbagog.
 After a day of paddling around the lake, get ready for some Class II-III rapids followed by an easy finish through the Great North Woods of New Hampshire.

 Moosehead Lake (Level 3)

-Moosehead Lake I Leaders: Suzie Elfman and Ben Skiest
+Moosehead Lake I Leaders: Robyn Moss and Julian Cook

-Moosehead Lake II Leaders: Adam Garnder and Olivia Harwood
+Moosehead Lake II Leaders: Ned Moreland and Eliza Statile

 Nestled among scenic mountain ranges, Moosehead Lake in Maine is New England’s largest lake.
 Its island studded waters stretch as far as the eye can see, and are surrounded by vast forested wilderness.
 Starting your paddle in Cowan Cove, your days will be filled by covering mileage over the water, passing by islands and hugging the shoreline most of the time.
 Passing through The Narrows, you will spend your nights at Jewett Cove, and Spencer Bay and spend the last day in Lily Bay State Park chilling on their sandy beaches and reminiscing about the amazing trip in which you just partook.